-For more information, you can also contact: St. Joseph's College of Nursing Dean of Students at (315) 448-5040, or St. Joseph's Hospital Health Center Manager for Security Services, (315) 448-5227.
+For more information, you can also contact: St. Joseph's College of Nursing's Dean of Student Services at (315) 448-5040, or St. Joseph's Health Manager for Security Services, (315) 448-5227.

 STUDENT GROUPS

 STUDENT GOVERNMENT

 All enrolled students are members of the Student Body Organization (SBO), which functions through the Student Development and Campus Life Committee.
 This committee protects students' rights, proposes policy changes and manages student fees and spending through the leadership of elected class representatives.
 The groups also plan and manage cultural and social activities on campus.